San Pablo, Laguna: Economy

-ABS-CBN TV-46 San Pablo (DWLY-TV) served the city through its office along Rizal Avenue at the heart of the city until the Duterte government, shut down the operations of the broadcaster and revoked its franchise.
+ABS-CBN TV-46 San Pablo (DWLY-TV) served the city through its office along Rizal Avenue at the heart of the city until its operations was shut down in 2020.

-San Pablo City is home to showrooms, marketing, and parts/servicing centers of Ford, Geely, Hino, Honda, Hyundai, Isuzu, Kia San Pablo, MG, Mitsubishi, Nissan and Toyota.

-San Pablo also claims the title City of Buko Pie Buko Pie", although other neighboring towns are also known for producing the delicacy.
-"Colettes' Buko Pie", based in San Pablo, was known for experimenting with different variants of the delicacy.
+San Pablo also claims the title "City of Buko Pie", although other neighboring towns are also known for producing the delicacy.
+Colettes' Buko Pie, based in San Pablo, was known for experimenting with different variants of the delicacy.
 Colette's has also regularly produced the "World's Largest Buko Pie" during San Pablo's Coco Festival.
 Colette's is the largest Buko Pie brand in the Laguna area with 34 stores.
 The supply of coconut in San Pablo makes it an ideal spot for putting up buko pie shops.

 Franklin Baker Company, one of the well-known companies with operations in San Pablo, has announced that its plant in the city would cease its operations and transfer to another existing facility, owned by the said company, in Davao del Sur by December 2008.
 The said decision could affect the jobs of at least 1,200 people, the majority of them San Pableños.
 Various factors are blamed for this closure, including the conversion of big coconut farms into residential areas.
 However, production was restored in the first quarter of 2009 in the San Pablo plant of Franklin Baker Company due to processing problems encountered at Davao del Sur.

 Tourism and recreation

+Natural Attractions

 The Seven Lakes of San Pablo, seven crater lakes scattered around the city, have for many generations provided food and livelihood, leisure and respite for the citizens of the city.
 A bustling city of trade and commerce, it is also a center of education and learning with schools, colleges, and training institutions.